-CTM is in a sound financial position, with total assets of \$740.2m at 30 June 2017, an increase of \$168.2m or 29.4% from 30 June 2016.
-The growth in assets is due to the impact of the Travizon Travel and Redfern Travel acquisitions completed during the year and the continued strong operating performance of the business.
+CTM is in a sound financial position, with total assets of \$804.8 million at 30 June 2018, an increase of \$64.6 million or 9% from 30 June 2017.
+The growth in assets is primarily due to the continued strong operating performance of the business.

-The continued generation of strong cash flows contributed to the Group's sound financial position, with net cash flows from operating activities of \$69.3m over the year to 30 June 2017.
-On a normalised basis, taking into account immediate term timing differences, the operating cash conversion rate is approximately 100%.
+The continued generation of strong cash flows contributed to the Group's sound financial position, with net cash flows from operating activities of \$94.4 million over the year to 30 June 2018.
+On a normalised basis, taking into account immediate term timing differences, the operating cash conversion rate is approximately 99%.